-To ensure we are always mindful of our environment; it is an Indmar and Malibu Boat recommendation to use Sierra Brand antifreeze because of its propylene glycol formulation.
+To ensure we are always mindful of our environment, Malibu Boats recommends the use of Sierra Brand antifreeze because of its propylene glycol formulation.
 SIERRA Antifreeze is less toxic and safer than ethylene glycol coolants to children, pets and wildlife, in case of spills, leaks, boil-over or careless disposal.